improbable-eng/phtree-cpp/README.md

      can often be adapted to be accepted directly by the PH-Tree without conversion.
 This requires implementing a custom converter as described in the section about [Custom Key Types](#custom-key-types).

-7) Advanced: **Adapt internal Node represenation**.
+7) Advanced: **Adapt internal Node representation**.
 Depending on the dimensionality `DIM`, the PH-Tree uses internally in `Nodes` different container types to hold entries.
-By default it uses an array for `DIM<=3`, a vector for `DIM<=8` and an ordered map for `DIM>8`.
+By default, it uses an array for `DIM<=3`, a vector for `DIM<=8` and an ordered map for `DIM>8`.
 Adapting these thresholds can have strong effects on performance as well as memory usage.
 One example: Changing the threshold to use vector for `DIM==3` reduced performance of the `update_d` benchmark by 40%-50% but